 The MSRED Program at MIT requires specific courses in order for students to gain the degree, rather than a specific number of credits.
-To be recommended for the degree, MSRED students must maintain a 4.0 out of 5.0 GPA and complete 7 core courses, plus one elective (minimum 9 units) per term, plus a thesis.
+To be recommended for the degree, MSRED students must maintain a 4.0 out of 5.0 GPA and complete 7 core courses, plus one to two electives per term, plus a thesis.

 Students must successfully complete the specified MSRED core courses:

 11.303: Real Estate Development Studio (18 units)

 11.354: Real Estate Products Development (12 units)

 11.431: Real Estate Finance and Investment (12 units)

 Students can choose from a variety of elective courses throughout MIT or at Harvard through the MIT/Harvard cross-registration program.
 A minimum of 9 units from the following courses must be taken in the fall semester.
 A minimum of 15 units from the following courses must be taken in the spring semester.

 International Students: Please be aware of the Center for Real Estate’s English Evaluation Test (EET) Policy.